ESWARSVD/food-munch/README.md

 ### Things i have learned working on this project

 ---
-1. I learned a lot about css selectors and how they works [read my selectors blog post](https://naveensurya.hashnode.dev/the-ultimate-guide-to-css-selectors "The CSS Position Property Explained with Examples")
+1. I learned a lot about css selectors
-2. I learned a lot about positions in css. [read my position blog post](https://naveensurya.hashnode.dev/the-css-position-property-explained-with-examples "The CSS Position Property Explained with Examples")
+2. I learned a lot about positions in css.
 3. I think i have improved my googling since i used google alot whenever i was stuck in this project.
 4. While doing any project i should take one thing at a time.
 5. I shouldn't hurry while doing projects.